glhr/rasa_project/user_data/user_data.md

 - Show me the yellow duck
 - Can you identify the orange orange?
 - Identify the green ball
+- Can you find me a Human to speak With
+- Show me the green apple
+- Where is the orange orange?
+- Where is the  the blue cube ?
+- Identify new object
+- Please identify the green apple.
+- identify the yellow ball
+- Where is your head ?
+- What is in a shape of a ball and is in orange colour that u can find on the table?

 ## intent:deny
 - Stop